johannesstroebele91/React-Library/documentation/advanced/props/props-child-to-parent.md

   // 2) Processes the passed function
   const filterChangeHandler = (selectedYear: string) => {
     console.log(selectedYear);
-    // 4) Updates the state
+    // 4) Creates a new state of the respective variable setFilteredYear(selectedYear);
-    setFilteredYear(selectedYear);
   };